 Planning permission has been granted for a Heritage Lottery Fund project to redevelop and restore Victoria Park in Stafford.

-Buttress’s role on the project includes overseeing the restoration of the park’s historic structures, namely the Grade II listed Mottram Shelter and County War Memorial, and the design of a new café, aviary, and a horticultre and training centre.
+Buttress’s role on the project includes overseeing the restoration of the park’s historic structures, namely the Grade II listed Mottram Shelter, and the design of a new café, aviary, and a horticultre and training centre.

 The café will be a lightweight structure that sits alongside a new landscaped amphitheatre to encourage performance and events.
 It has been designed with a central core to offer 360° views of the park.